Live for Now

 "Live for Now", also known as "Live for Now Moments Anthem", is a 2017 short film commercial for Pepsi by PepsiCo featuring Kendall Jenner and the song "Lions" by Skip Marley.
-According to a statement from PepsiCo, the ad’s purpose was initially to reach millennials and “to project a global message of unity, peace, and understanding."
+According to a statement from PepsiCo, the ad's purpose was initially to reach millennials and "to project a global message of unity, peace, and understanding."
 The advertisement was pulled after receiving online backlash, with Pepsi and Jenner being accused of trivializing Black Lives Matter and police brutality.

-PepsiCo Brand

-The formula for Pepsi Cola was originally created in the late-1800s by Caleb Brandham in North Carolina, USA.
-According to the organization's website, "PepsiCo is one of the world's leading food and beverage companies with over $63 billion in net revenue in 2017 and a global portfolio of diverse and beloved brands.
-It was established in 1965 with the merger of the Pepsi-Cola company and Frito-Lay Inc." PepsiCo currently owns several brands that distribute food and beverage products in over 200 countries around the world.
-The company generates billions of dollars in annual sales.

 Plot

 The Pepsi commercial features Kendall Jenner and the song "Lions" by Skip Marley.
 It begins with an Asian cellist on a rooftop.
 Outside, young people are marching, displaying V signs and carrying signs, including one that says "Join the Conversation".
 The protesters are smiling and appear to be happy, also carrying signs that say "peace" and "love".
 Jenner's character is seen modeling at a photoshoot.
 A photographer in a hijab notices the march and heads outside.

-The cellist walks past Jenner’s photoshoot and gestures for her to join the march.
+The cellist walks past Jenner's photoshoot and gestures for her to join the march.
 Jenner removes a blonde wig and hands it to a black woman, wipes off her dark lipstick, and heads toward the march.

 Several white police officers are standing in a line formation, watching the march approach them.
 Jenner appears in a more casual outfit and walks up to the police officers, handing one of the officers a can of Pepsi.
 The photographer snaps multiple photographs of the interaction.
 After the police officer drinks from the can, the crowd cheers enthusiastically.
 The photographer puts aside her camera and hugs someone nearby in celebration.

 Production

-The “Live for Now – Moments” commercial in April 2017 was a play off an existing “Live for Now” campaign the company created in 2012.
+The "Live for Now – Moments" commercial in April 2017 was a play off an existing "Live for Now" campaign the company created in 2012.
 Six people were credited with creating the ad, and The Mirror reported that all were white.
-The ad was produced by PepsiCo’s in-house content creation team, Creators League Studio.
+The ad was produced by PepsiCo's in-house content creation team, Creators League Studio.
 Jenner had no involvement in the creative process and no advanced knowledge of the marketing vision.
 She first knew the story-line when she got the script and moved forward with appearing in the ad.

-Due to the fact that Pepsi’s in-house creative team came up with the concept, many people expressed that this incident is a prime example of the risks associated with group-think, claiming that in this instance, company culture overlooked potential tone-deafness.
+Due to the fact that Pepsi's in-house creative team came up with the concept, many people expressed that this incident is a prime example of the risks associated with group-think, claiming that in this instance, company culture overlooked potential tone-deafness.

+The commercial was shot in Bangkok, Thailand with identified locations including Omni Tower Sukhumvit Nana where its helicopter pad was featured in the opening shot, and All Seasons Place.
+The starring extras coming from both locally and abroad.
+According to a local crew, the decision to shoot in Thailand was likely due to the cheaper cost of production.